 Step 2: Design Your Web App

 Now comes the fun part!
 Glide Pages lets you choose from four starter templates when you create your new app: Directory, Portal, Form, and Blank.
-You can also choose from a bigger collection of pages templates by heading to the Glide dashboard.
+You can also choose from a bigger collection of page templates by heading to the Glide dashboard.
 From there, you can customize your app on a granular level with loads of components and custom design assets.

 The app builder lets you easily switch from Data view to Editor view to Customize view.
 You can also preview your app across different screen sizes, such as desktop, mobile, and tablet.

 Data view lets you make changes directly to your source data using Glide Tables.
 Any changes you make here are automatically synced to your Excel spreadsheet.
 You can edit existing information, add new columns and rows, as well as create new tables for the app.

 The Editor is the drag-and-drop interface that lets you add new pages and components to your web page or app.
 Every app is made of at least one Collection page and multiple Details pages.
 You can customize each of them by choosing from an extensive collection of pre-built components ranging from hero sections to image blocks to contact forms.
 You can also customize each component with a number of built-in options.